 ADVANCED PLACEMENT AND PRE-ADVANCED PLACEMENT

 Advanced Placement and Pre-Advanced Placement courses prepare students with the habits of mind needed for successful completion of a college degree.

 Beginning in middle school, pre-Advanced Placement courses are offered to prepare students for success as Advanced Placement (AP) students.
 Beginning in high school, Advanced Placement courses are offered to prepare students for success as college students.
 Students who successfully complete an AP course and earn a score of three or higher on the corresponding AP exam may receive college credit for the course.
 Students in high school may select from a wide variety of AP courses in English, languages other than English, mathematics, science, social studies, and fine arts.
 For more information regarding specific AP courses offered, consult the District Course Guide.

 Question: What does is take to be an AP student?
 Answer

 Question: How can AP help you get ahead in college?
 Answer

 Question: What have other AP students said about taking AP courses?
 Answer

-Question: What are the types of courses that The College Board offers?
+Question: What are the AP courses that Georgetown ISD offers?
 Answer

 Question: Where can I find the AP Exam Calendar?
 Answer

-Click here to view the 2019 AP exam schedule.
+You can now view the 2020 AP exam schedule.
 Students must register and pay for their AP exams by the established deadline on campus Total Registration pages in order to sit for an exam.
-Click here to visit the Total Registration site, and click on the "Search for School" tab at the top right corner of the page to find your campus's information, including the point of contact.
+You can visit the Total Registration site, and click on the "Search for School" tab at the top right corner of the page to find your campus's information, including the point of contact.